Tobu9009/hello-world/README.md

 # hello-world
 Just another repository
-I am an undergraduate student at tge
+I am an undergraduate student at the university at albany.